How to avoid unexpected moving charges

 2. The distance the mover has to travel to get to and from you

-Side note: While getting a mover close to you might seem like the best idea at the time.
-I would argue that paying a little more to get a better quality mover is actually the smarter move.
-A damage claim from a less experienced mover can cost you a lot more in time, money and aggrivation, then paying a more qualified company to come out and do it right the first time around.
+Side note: While getting a mover close to you might seem like the best idea at the time, I would argue that paying a little more to get a better-quality mover is actually the smarter move.
+A damage claim from a less experienced mover can cost you a lot more time, money, and aggravation than paying a more qualified company to come out and do it right the first time around.

 Other unexpected items